tremho/locale-string-tables/README.md

     with the fully realized pathname of the file as the argument.

--   string property or getter function `rootPath` : returns the relative or absolute path to the root folder.
+-   string property or getter function `i18bnOath` : returns the relative or absolute path to the location of the _i18n_ folder that holds the locale strings, usually off of the application root path.

 Since different applications may use this module in different contexts, it is up to the application to supply these basic